rodionsibov/exercises-js/README.md

 ### First Reverse

-Have the function **FirstReverse(str)** take the **str** parameter being passed and return the string in reversed order.
+Have the function **firstReverse(str)** take the **str** parameter being passed and return the string in reversed order.
 For example: if the input string is "Hello World and Coders" then your program should return the string "sredoC dna dlroW olleH".

 **Examples**